azurecrystalz/azurecrystalz.github.io/source/_posts/gratitude.md

     Right.
 I'm in your care, Niki-han.
   {% endbubble %}

+  [^1]: An expression meaning “everything is free reign, and you can use brute force to get anything you want”.
+  [^2]: Most likely going off the phrase “time is money”.
+He feels like he's wasted time by sleeping in so that's why he thinks he feels he's lost money.

   <!-- Translation Notes (Chapter 10) -->

+  ### <center> [previous](/2023/06/01/kohakus-sacrifice) | [next](/2023/06/01/if-youre-caught) </center>

   <h4>Translation Notes</h4>

+  <sup>(1): An expression meaning “everything is free reign, and you can use brute force to get anything you want”.</sup>
-  (2): Most likely going off the phrase “time is money”.
-He feels like he's wasted time by sleeping in so that's why he thinks he feels he's lost money.
+  <sup>(2): Most likely going off the phrase “time is money”.
+He feels like he's wasted time by sleeping in so that's why he thinks he feels he's lost money.</sup>

-  ### <center> [previous](/2023/06/01/kohakus-sacrifice) | [next](/2023/06/01/if-youre-caught) </center>

   <!-- CONTENT GOES HERE -->